 - 1 healthy pinch each sea salt and black pepper

-While the vegetables are grilling, prepare your chimichurri or BBQ sauce (optional).
+- While the vegetables are grilling, prepare your Magic Green Sauce or BBQ sauce (optional).